 |6.
 Needed because||Positive economics points out the thing as it is so that a judgment can be passed based on that fact.||Normative economics passes opinions on the facts presented in positive economics.|

 |7.
 Based on||Facts, reality.||Values.|

-Positive economics and normative economics is not important only to policymakers or planners.
+They are not important only to policymakers or planners.
 They are equally important for anyone who is trying to find out a solution based on a fact.
 If a school sees that the students of the school have been performing lower than average for the last couple of years, they can call up a meeting, talk things out, jot down ideas, and can find the best alternative which can help the students get better marks.
 In this simple scenario, the combinations of the fact and the solution can be easily traced down from the concepts of positive economics and normative economics.

-The two types of economics are so very practical that you can apply them in anything – from business to politics, from sports to social reforms, from policy making to becoming wealthy.
+These two types of economics are so very practical that you can apply them in anything – from business to politics, from sports to social reforms, from policymaking to becoming wealthy.

 Positive Economics vs Normative Economics Video